proxyrunner/grs-python-public/LIBRARIES/REQUESTS/REQUESTS.md

 ## Get

 One of the most common HTTP methods is GET.
-The GET method indicates that you’re trying to get or retrieve data from a specified resource.
+The GET method indicaes that you’re trying to get or retrieve data from a specified resource.
 To make a GET request, invoke requests.get().

 ### Response